Do’s and Don’ts of Photographing Cemeteries and Other Sacred Places

 - If visiting a site that is specific to a particular faith, check the calendar for any holidays or prohibitions before you visit.

 - Some sites are very sensitive to visitors, due to age and condition.
-Bring as little gear as possible, and avoid anything that may disturb the site (heavy and/or hot lighting, dragging large light stands across the ground, using markers or other artifacts to support your gear, etc.).
+Bring as little gear as possible, and avoid anything that may disturb the site (heavy and/or hot lighting, dragging large light stands across the ground, using tomb markers or other artifacts to support your gear, etc.).

 Photo Shoots with Models